 - Moose, stay 2 bus lengths away.
 If it charges, you can try to outride or outrun it.

 - Bear or wolf, never run.
 Look big.
 Stay together.
 Back away slowly.
-You want to stay 3 football fields away from bear.
-The best way to avoid a bear encounter is to make noise, preferably talking, singing, shouting.
+You want to stay 3 football fields away from the bear.
+The best way to avoid a bear encounter is to make noise, preferably talking, singing, or shouting.
 Always carry bear spray and know how to use it.
 If you are attacked by a black bear, fight back.
 If it’s a grizzly, play dead.
 It’s easy to tell a grizzly by the hump between the shoulders.

 Hope this helps you plan your bucket list trip to Denali National Park.
 If I missed something or you have any questions, please let me know in the comments.